agiannoul/UnsupervisedFleetManagment/README.md

 Each folder contains a README file fo further explaination of the parameters and methods.

+## Install modified grand package

-grand folder contains the modified library of Grand method.
+GrandPackage folder contains the modified library of Grand method.

+Install the package using "pip install ." or "pip3 install ." inside the folder.

 ## Fleet dataset construction (Turbofan C-MPAS data)

 In CreateFleetDataset folder are the raw data and four notebooks to produce a fleet dataset using them.